Healthy Recipes Blog

 • 1 cup heavy whipping cream

-• 1 teaspoon stevia glycerite - (equals ⅓ cup sugar)
+• 1 teaspoon stevia glycerite - equals ⅓ cup of sugar

 • ¼ cup unsweetened cocoa powder - Dutch-processed

-• 1 tablespoon brandy - (or 1 teaspoon vanilla extract)
+• 1 tablespoon brandy - or 1 teaspoon of vanilla extract

 Instructions

-• Place the ingredients in your food processor’s bowl.
+• Place the heavy cream, sweetener, cocoa powder, and brandy in your food processor’s bowl.

 Keto chocolate mousse ingredients in the food processor.